Zeeyeah/weather-app/README.md

 ## Credits

-This project was created by [Your Name].
-Special thanks to [OpenWeatherMap](https://openweathermap.org) for providing the weather data API.
+This project was created by Ziya Uddin.
+Special thanks to [OpenWeatherMap](https://openweathermap.org) and [OpenDataSoft]([https://openweathermap.org](https://public.opendatasoft.com/explore/?sort=modified)) for providing the weather data and city data API.

 ## License